ISO 8601 Cheat Sheet: Is 24:00 a Valid Time?

 20260503T163000Z.
 Lexicographic sort = chronological sort.

 If you ever need to convert between formats, the Unix Timestamp Converter and Date Calculator on this site handle the common cases.
+To see one instant across UTC and local time zones — handling the offset and DST rules described above — use the Time Zone Converter.

 When ISO 8601 isn't enough